Based on Budget and other fiscal announcements to 17 November 2022

 A Additional (enhanced) tax deduction available for qualifying R&D expenditure.

-B From 1 April 2021, the payable R&D tax credit in any tax year in excess of £20,000 is restricted to three times the total relevant PAYE income tax and NIC liability for the year.
+B Payable R&D tax credit in any tax year in excess of £20,000 is restricted to three times the total relevant PAYE income tax and NICs liability for the year.

 C Taxable credit available on qualifying R&D expenditure.